 You should always let someone know where you’re going when you head out the door for a hike.
 This is especially true in winter months.

-Be sure to give a friend or family member all the necessary information.
-Include details like:
+Be sure to give a friend or family member your hiking plan, which should include such important details as:

 ● The trail